 Low self-worth – feeling less important than others

 Lack of experience in achieving the right tone

 Feeling unsure about our rights, responsibilities and duties

 Inability to say “no” for fear of upsetting others

 Lack of clarity about what we want to achieve

-Many of these are based on our beliefs (limiting beliefs), whether that’s around believing we’re not ‘worthy’, or that ‘our ideas are silly’ or that ‘a professional is more important’.
-The good news is, once we’ve identified these limiting beliefs, we can choose to simply change them.
+Many of these are based on our beliefs or 'limiting beliefs'.
+Whether that’s around believing we’re not ‘worthy’, or that ‘our ideas are silly’ or that ‘a professional is more important’.
+The good news is that once we’ve identified these limiting beliefs, we can choose to simply change them.

 Simple exercises to practise assertiveness

 We can each learn to be more assertive by overcoming the barriers outlined above.
 The exercises below can help us with gaining confidence in speaking out.